 Maroondah is an increasingly culturally and linguistically diverse community.
-According to the 2016 ABS Census, 566 Maroondah residents identified as Aboriginal and/or Torres Strait Islander.
+According to the 2021 ABS Census, 734 Maroondah residents identified as Aboriginal and/or Torres Strait Islander.
 The number of Aboriginal and/or Torres Strait Islander individuals with a significant connection to Maroondah is likely to be significantly higher.

-Nearly one in four Maroondah residents were born overseas.
-The most common countries of birth for overseas residents are England, China, India, Myanmar and New Zealand.
+Almost thirty percent of Maroondah residents were born overseas.
+The most common countries of birth for overseas residents are England, China, India, Myanmar and Malaysia.